 We already know what Belconnen residents want.
 The Belconnen Community Council has made it loud and clear.
 Their consultation has shown overwhelming support for expansion of the park.
-This is not just a wish list; it is a widely shared priority.
+This is not just a wish list; it is a widely-shared priority.

-We are not starting from scratch; \$1.5 million has already been committed for upgrades to the existing park-playgrounds, toilets and landscaping.
-And credit where credit is due: it is appreciated that the federal government has promised this amount of money.
+Mr Speaker, we are not starting from scratch; \$1.5 million has already been committed for upgrades to the existing park-playgrounds, toilets, landscaping.
+And credit where credit is due: it is appreciated that the federal government has so promised this amount of money.

-This funding is welcome, but much more could be done.
+This funding is welcomed, but much more could be done.
 We need a park that matches the scale and density of the community around it, a community that is growing fast and will continue to do so.
 The research is irrefutable.
-Green spaces reduce heat, improve physical and mental health, encourage active lifestyles, foster connection and even reduce crime.
+Greenspaces reduce heat, improve physical and mental health, encourage active lifestyles, foster connection and even reduce crime.
 In town centres like Belconnen, these spaces should not be a luxury.
-They are essential infrastructure, just as vital as roads, schools or public transport.
+They are essential infrastructure, just as vital as roads, schools, or public transport.

-Other jurisdictions, including Victoria and New South Wales, are already embedding green space targets into their planning frameworks.
+Mr Speaker, other jurisdictions, including Victoria and New South Wales, are already embedding greenspace targets into their planning frameworks.
 We cannot afford to be left behind.
-This motion aligns with Canberra's own policies-the Living Infrastructure Plan, the ACT Planning Strategy and the Urban Forest Strategy-all of which talk about the importance of public green space.
+This motion aligns with Canberra's own policies-the Living Infrastructure Plan, the ACT Planning Strategy, the Urban Forest Strategy-all of which talk about the importance of public greenspace.
 The question today is whether we want to back these policies with action.

-Let me be clear: the Canberra Liberals wholeheartedly support the need for greater housing supply and variety, particularly social housing.
+Mr Speaker, let me be clear: the Canberra Liberals wholeheartedly support the need for greater housing supply and variety, particularly social housing.
 In fact, the Canberra Liberals took the most ambitious and visionary housing and planning policy package to the ACT electorate last year.
-But this relatively small block has greater potential for community good as an extended green space than as a few floors of residences amongst the towers of growing residential accommodation in the Belconnen town centre.
-This block can serve a greater good as part of Belconnen's central common area, rather than being placed in the next Indicative Land Release Program.
+But this relatively small block has greater potential for community good as an extended greenspace than as a few floors of residences amongst the towers of growing residential accommodation in the Belconnen town centre.
+This block can serve a greater good as part of Belconnen's central common area, rather than being placed in the next indicative land release program.
 But who knows what will happen?

-We have a duty and obligation to create town centres that nurture people and create opportunities for them and their children.
+Mr Speaker, we have a duty and obligation to create town centres that nurture people and create opportunities for them and their children.
 This is about good planning.
 It is about health.
 It is about futureproofing our city's largest town centre.
-It is also about dignity-the dignity of every resident, who deserves a space close to where they live, to breathe, play, gather and belong.
+It is also about dignity: the dignity of every resident, who deserves a space close to where they live, to breathe, play, gather and belong.

-I want to thank my Liberal colleague in Ginninderra, Ms Barry, for her work on this joint motion.
+I do want to thank my Liberal colleague in Ginninderra, Ms Barry, for her work on this joint motion.
 As well, I want to thank the Belconnen Community Council for their advocacy, particularly the council chair, Lachlan Butler.

 In closing, I urge this Assembly to please not let this moment pass.
-Let us not settle for the bare minimum of community amenities and green spaces.
-Let us seize the chance to do better, to be bold and to build a legacy in Belconnen that future residents will thank us for.
+Let's not settle for the bare minimum of community amenities and greenspaces.
+Let's seize the chance to do better, to be bold and to build a legacy in Belconnen that our future residents will thank us for.
 It is not a massive ask to extend an existing park across an adjacent block.
 That is not a massive task to undertake, and I urge the government to do so.